 Proposed alignments on existing roadways are not expected to increase runoff or change drainage patterns, except where modifications are made to the roadways, particularly at tie-ins to I-15.
-UDOT is required to adhere to the same avoidance, minimization measures, mitigation, and regulatory requirements to maintain existing discharges, and provide water quality treatment for any changed conditions.
+UDOT is required to adhere to the same avoidance, minimization measures, mitigation, and regulatory requirements to maintain existing discharges, and provide water quality treatment for any changed conditions, as well as implementation of best management practices and development of a SWPPP for construction.